With the festive season quickly approaching, many of us will be making plans for our traditional Christmas brunch, lunch or dinner.

 We’re lucky in Australia to have warm weather that makes outdoor entertaining an appealing option.

 Today I’m sharing my tips to create a floral and festive outdoor entertaining area — hopefully to inspire you to dine outside and try a little non-traditional festive styling too.

 Start with the essentials

 Functional and stylish seating is a must and it’s important to stick with outdoor furniture that’s designed to withstand the elements.
-I just love these new season white ‘Cate’ chairs from Early Settler as they’re stackable, durable and so on-trend.
-I’ve paired these with a handmade timber and metal frame table from local makers boyandgirlco.
+I just love these new season white ‘Cate’ chairs from Early Settler as they’re stackable, durable and so on-trend, and I’ve paired these with my handmade timber and metal frame table.
 Together these make for a relaxed and stylish yet comfortable outdoor dining area.

 Zone the space

 To anchor the seating area and create the sense of a zone, you can’t beat the visual impact of a large rug.
 Rugs soften hard surfaces and frame spaces.

 There’s a huge range of affordable outdoor rugs on the market and this one is from Rugs of Beauty.
 A tip when buying rugs is to select one that’s large enough for the table and all chairs to fit on.
 Also, if you have neutral furniture in the space (as I have), you can embrace a colourful print on the rug, which acts as art for the floor.